-The County imposes District assessments, which the receivers of taxes of the cities and towns collect.
-The receivers send assessments to the Authority's trustee to ensure payment of Authority debt service and other costs.
+The County imposes assessments for sewer and storm water resource services, which the receivers of taxes of the cities and towns collect.
+The receivers send the assessments to the Authority's trustee to ensure payment of Authority debt service and other costs.
 The remaining funds are remitted to the District.

-The County has enacted an ordinance imposing charges for sewer services in the District upon certain users of the system who are exempt from the payment of ad valorem assessments or who place a disproportionate burden on the sewer system.
+The County enacted an ordinance in 2010 imposing charges for sewer services in the District upon certain users of the system who are exempt from the payment of ad valorem assessments or who place a disproportionate burden on the sewer system.
 Various school districts and others in the County have brought lawsuits against the County in Nassau Supreme Court challenging the validity of its enactment of the ordinance.
-In connection with these lawsuits, the County has been preliminarily enjoined from implementing the ordinance.
+In connection with these lawsuits, the County has been stayed in court from implementing the ordinance.